Why are kitchen uniforms white?

 The chef’s double-breasted coat protects from hot spills.
 It also enables a chef to flip which side faces out, allowing them to hide stains and greet customers with a clean look.
 The fabric buttons are a sensible option in a kitchen—they won’t melt or chip and get into the food like metal or plastic buttons.
 They are also easy to undo in an emergency.

 Chef aprons originally just covered the lower body in order to project against open flame cooking, which was common in the 1800’s.
-However, in modern times, open fire cooking is rare, so apron function has changed to protect against spills for the most part.
+Open fire cooking is rarer these days, so apron function has changed in new chef uniforms to protect against spills for the most part.

 The recognizable black and white finely houndstooth patterned chef pants were adopted because they hide stains better than other non-patterned fabrics.